Capoliveri Church of Santa Maria Assunta

 The Capoliveri church is located at the highest point of the town, Santa Maria Assunta, also known as “Santissima Annunziata” (13th-14th century).
 The church of seventeenth-century origin, was restored in 1830, as the epigraph on the main door recalls, and preserves inside numerous nineteenth-century statues in painted plaster.

 Of Romanesque layout and documented since 1343.
-It was attacked by the Franco-Turkish troops of Dragut in 1553 ; this event was described in a marble epigraph of 1576, now disappeared, which was inside the church: «In the time that the Turkish armies came to Christianity they landed in Porto Longone (ancient name of Porto Azzurro ): the Turks came to the land of Capoliveri, hug the church and spoil all the images of Christ and the Saints and disferno the present [altar]».
-Inside the building it is worth noting in particular numerous nineteenth-century statues in painted plaster, together with a canvas depicting the Madonna del Carmine between San Mamiliano and Sant’Andrea, originally located in the nearby church of San Mamiliano.
+It was attacked by the Franco-Turkish troops of Dragut in 1553; this event was described in a marble epigraph from 1576, now missing, which was inside the church: «When the Turkish armies came to Christianity they landed in Porto Longone (ancient name of Porto Azzurro): the Turks came to the land of Capoliveri, they burned the church and destroyed all the images of Christ and the Saints and destroyed the present [altar]».
+Inside the building, numerous nineteenth-century painted plaster statues should be noted, together with a canvas depicting the Madonna del Carmine between San Mamiliano and Sant’Andrea, originally placed in the nearby church of San Mamiliano.

 How to reach the Church of Santa Maria Assunta

-The Church of Santa Maria Assunta is located in the center of the town of Capoliveri , not far from the square with a view of the town, along which often plays host to summer concerts.
+The Church of Santa Maria Assunta is located in the center of the town of Capoliveri, not far from the square with a view of the town, often hosting summer concerts.

 Location of the Church of Santa Maria Assunta